Insulation Tips for Hot, Humid Climates

 Using properly sized overhangs and porches is a terrific way to protect walls and windows from the direct radiation of the sun (and the water from rain).
 This is especially important on the south and west side of houses -- which is why you so often see large wraparound porches on southern ante-bellum homes.
 Not only are they a great place to sip Mint Juleps, but they also shade the windows from the blistering afternoon sun.

 Trees in this climate are also really great for shading the house.
-Just like a vented roof, the tree takes the heat gain from the sun.
+Just like a vented roof, the tree blocks the heat gain from the sun.

 Here is a recent video showing the vented roof on one of our projects: